2024 Alaska House of Representatives election: District 9

-Incumbent Republica Laddie Shaw declined to seek re-election.
+Incumbent Republican Laddie Shaw declined to seek re-election.
 In the lead-up to the primary election, four candidates all announced campaigns to succeed Shaw, nonpartisan Ky Holland, as well as Republicans Lucy Bauer, Lee Ellis, and Brandy Pennington.
 Following the primary election, Ellis and Pennington withdrew, with the former endorsing Holland while the latter endorsing Bauer.
 District 9 was identified as a key district to both the incumbent Republican coalition and to the Democratic minority, which hoped to form a coalition of their own in the next legislative session.
 During the campaign Holland campaigned on forming a new bipartisan coalition in the state legislature to counter governor Mike Dunleavy.
 In the general election, Holland defeated Bauer by 9 points.